eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + skill set:
 	- Strive for high code standards (continuously improving testability and code quality).
 	- Disciplined, methodical, minimalist approach to design and construct layered software components that can be embedded within larger frameworks or applications.
++ Proven capability to create maintainable, adaptable software that is non-brittle and capable of change
++ Take pride in the quality of the code you write.
+Your code is readable, testable, and understandable six months later.
+You adhere to the Zen of Python.